Georges Clemenceau: Cabinet and office of Prime Minister

 As the revolt of the Languedoc winegrowers developed Clemenceau at first dismissed the complaints, then sent in troops to keep the peace in June 1907.

 During 1907 and 1908, he led the development of a new Entente cordiale with Britain, which gave France a successful role in European politics.
 Difficulties with Germany and criticism by the Socialist party in connection with the handling of the First Moroccan Crisis in 1905–06 were settled at the Algeciras Conference.

-Clemenceau was defeated on 20 July 1909 in a discussion in the Chamber of Deputies on the state of the navy, in which bitter words he exchanged with Théophile Delcassé, the former president of the Council whose downfall Clemenceau had aided.
-Refusing to respond to Delcassé's technical questions, Clemenceau resigned after his proposal for the order of the day vote was rejected.
+Clemenceau's ministry fell on 20 July 1909.
+During a debate in the Chamber of Deputies on the state of the navy, he exchanged bitter words with Théophile Delcassé.
+Refusing to respond to Delcassé's technical questions, Clemenceau resigned after his motion for the order of the day was defeated.
 He was succeeded as premier by Aristide Briand, with a reconstructed cabinet.

 Between 1909 and 1912, Clemenceau dedicated his time to travel, conferences, and the treatment of his illness.
 He went to South America in 1910, traveling to Brazil, Uruguay, and Argentina (where he went as far as Santa Ana (Tucuman) in northwest Argentina).
 There, he was amazed by the influence of French culture and of the French Revolution on local elites.

 He published the first issue of the Journal du Var on 10 April 1910.
-Three years later, on 6 May 1913, he founded L'Homme libre ("The Free Man") newspaper in Paris, for which he wrote a daily editorial.
+Three years later, on 6 May 1913, he founded the newspaper L'Homme libre ("The Free Man") in Paris, for which he wrote a daily editorial.
 In these media, Clemenceau focused increasingly on foreign policy and condemned the anti-militarism of the Socialists.